sacherjj/simple_zpl2/docs/usage.rst

 Usage
 =====

+No effort has been made for backwards compatibility with Python 2.
+I don't see the effort worth it for a new library.

+Simple ZPL2 has a main object, the `ZPLDocument`.
+This is used to build on the linear ZPL2 data.
+For simpler fields, using the `.add_*` methods.
+Larger barcode objects group these fields together for ease and data validation.
+These are added to the ZPLDocument via `.add_barcode` method.

 To use Simple ZPL2 in a project::

-    from simple_zpl2 import Formatter
+    from simple_zpl2 import ZPLDocument

-    # Each label is built with a Formatter object
+    # Each label is built with a ZPLDocument object
-    # The below code would generally be built into a method to create the object or both create and print.
-    zpl = Formatter()
+    zdoc = ZPLDocument()
+    zdoc.add_comment("Barcode and text")
-    zpl.add_field_origin(20, 20)
+    zdoc.add_field_origin(20, 20)
-    zpl.add_barcode_qr(1, 2, zpl.QR_ERROR_CORRECTION_STANDARD)
-    zpl.add_field_data('This is data inside a QR code.
-This is a barcode often read by cell phones.')
+    code128_data = 'TEST BARCODE'
+    bc = Code128_Barcode(code128_data, 'N', 30, 'Y')
+    zdoc.add_barcode(bc)

 You can view the zpl encoded text::

-    print(zpl.zpl_text)
+    print(zdoc.zpl_text)

 Using a web service to render the label as PNG::